Algebraic compressed sensing

 \subsection{Degree of a variety}

 Let $\mathcal X\subset \CC^n$ be a $d$-dimensional algebraic variety.
-By Bertini's Theorem (see, e.g., \cite[Section~18]{Harris1992} or \cite[Theorem 0.5]{eisenbud-harris:16}) a generic affine subspace of dimension $n-d$ intersects $\calX$ in finitely many points.
+A generic affine subspace of dimension $n-d$ intersects $\calX$ in finitely many points by Bertini's Theorem (see, e.g., \cite[Section~18]{Harris1992} or \cite[Theorem 0.5]{eisenbud-harris:16}).
 This number of points does not depend on the chosen subspace and is called the \emph{degree} of $\calX$.

 The degree of a variety is a property of its embedding in $\CC^n$.
 An immediate consequence of Bezout's Theorem \cite[Theorem 7.7]{hartshorne2013algebraic} is the following, describing the degree of the image of a variety under the Veronese embedding $\nu_r$ from \cref{def-veronese}. \begin{theorem} Let $\mathcal X\subset \CC^n$ be an algebraic variety of dimension $d$ and degree~$\delta$.
 Then, $\nu_r(\mathcal X)$ is an algebraic variety of dimension $d$ and degree $r^{d}\cdot \delta$. \end{theorem} The only irreducible varieties of degree one are affine subspaces.